 If you’d like to know what to expect from Calculus 1, check out my article:

 Step 3.
 Complete work on time, done correctly

 The goal is to pass Calculus, right?

 Well, the primary goal should be to learn Calculus.
 The secondary goal should be to earn an ‘A.’ Finally, the tertiary goal should be to pass Calculus.
 Of the most important tasks required to achieve all three of those goals, completing all of your assignments ranks in the top three.

-But how do you know that they’re done correctly before you turn it in?
-This is where another one of my favorite online tools come into play: Symbolab (the online calculator).
+But how do you know that they’re done correctly before you turn them in?
+This is where another one of my favorite online tools comes into play: Symbolab (the online calculator).